felix-seifert/gohfert-cluster/docs/explanations/provisioning-flow.md

 If a new machine is connected a subnet monitored by MAAS, the machine shows up in the web UI.
 Via the `Actions` tab, you can then go intuitively through the aforementioned provisioning flow.

+## Terraform

+Terraform adopts and manages the machines in two different resources: `maas_machine` and `maas_instance`.

+* `maas_machine` describes the bare metal machine object in MAAS (commissioned but not deployed).
+* `maas_instane` actually requests MAAS to allocate and deploy that machine to turn it into a usable system.

+As described previously, new machines show up in the MAAS web UI.
+This implies that MAAS takes some form of ownership;
+Terraform then complains that the given MAC addresses are already used and cannot be used to create new resources.
+To circumvent this, when you want to provision a new machine shown in the MAAS web UI via Terraform, you can simply delete this machine in the web UI and afterwards apply Terraform.